Drug & Alcohol Rehab in Sussex

 Almost everyone who detoxes from alcohol or drugs will experience some form of withdrawal symptoms.
 How severe these symptoms end up being will depend on a number of factors including the substance being abused, the length of time the person has been addicted, their age, general health and any underlying mental health conditions.

 It is rare, but some people do experience life-threatening withdrawal symptoms during detox.
 It is vital in this instance that there is a medically trained person on hand to react to the situation.
-For that reason, a supervised detox is always recommended.
+For that reason, supervised detox is always recommended.

 Do You Need Rehab After Detox?